ethschan/SpinalSolution/README.md

 2. In this reaction, the protein lactoferrin — which models beta-2-transferrin found in CSF — reduces gold (III) chloride (AuCl3) to produce gold nanoparticle clusters that emit light.
 3. Harnessing computational capabilities, our device swiftly predicts the reaction's outcome.
 4. The end result?
 A rapid determination of CSF presence, all within a matter of minutes.

+More information about the project can be found [here](https://projectboard.world/ysc2021/project/spinal-solution-developing-an-electronic-device-to-detect-cerebrospinal-fluid-in-the-emergency-room).

 ## Circuit Diagram